barbaracalderon/the-12-barcodes-api/README.md

 ## Improvements

 Implementing **tests** for this project will significantly enhance its reliability and stability.
-With the test directory already set up using Poetry and pytest, we there is a foundation for creating comprehensive test suites.
+With the test directory already set up using Poetry and pytest, we think there is a foundation for creating comprehensive test suites.
 Hopefully they will be coming soon to further strengthen the project's robustness and maintainability.
 ## Contributions

 Encouraging contributions from the community is vital for the success and growth of any project.
 We could greatly improve by adopting tests.